 James Joyce, and Franz Kafka; Theory; Women; Gender, and Sexuality Studies.

 Professor Coffman holds a Ph.D. in Comparative Literature and a Graduate Certificate in Gender Studies from the University of Southern California (2001) as well as a B.A. in Comparative Literature from Cornell University (1994).
 Her research uses psychoanalytic, feminist, and queer theories to analyze twentieth and twenty-first century literature, visual art, and film from Great Britain, continental Europe, and the United States.
-Her first monograph, Insane Passions: Lesbianism and Psychosis in Literature and Film, appeared in December 2006 from Wesleyan University Press; her second, Gertrude Stein's Transmasculinity, was in June 2018 by Edinburgh University Press.
+Her first book, Insane Passions: Lesbianism and Psychosis in Literature and Film, appeared in December 2006 from Wesleyan University Press; her second, Gertrude Stein's Transmasculinity, was published in June 2018 by Edinburgh University Press.
 She has also written articles on psychoanalytic queer and trans theory, Franz Kafka's The Trial, James Joyce's Ulysses, Gertrude Stein's experimental writings, Monique Truoug's The Book of Salt, and Virginia Woolf's Orlando.
-A Fulbright Scholar in Austria from March-June 2019 and a past participant in a 2006 National Endowment for the Humanities seminar on "Mondernist Paris," Professor Coffman is currently at work on a third monograph called Queer Traversals as well as new articles on Woolf's The Waves and Orlando
+A Fulbright Scholar in Austria from March-June 2019 and a past participant in a 2006 National Endowment for the Humanities seminar on “Modernist Paris,” Professor Coffman is currently at work on a third book called Queer Traversals as well as new articles on Djuna Barnes' Nightwood and Woolf’s The Waves.

-At UAF, Professor Coffman currently teaches courses about modernist literature, women’s literature, queer theory, literary theory and writing.
-She served as Coordinator of UAF’s Women’s and Gender Studies Program from 2009-2011.
+At UAF, Professor Coffman teaches courses about modernist literature, women’s literature, world literature, queer theory, literary theory, and writing; she served as Coordinator of UAF’s Women’s and Gender Studies Program from 2009-2011.
 Before moving to Fairbanks in 2005, she taught from 2001-2003 at the University of California, Santa Cruz and from 2003-2005 at California State University, Bakersfield.

 For course descriptions and additional information about Professor Coffman, please see her personal webpage at https://sites.google.com/a/alaska.edu/chris-coffman/